bjzhang/bjzhang.github.io/_posts/2016/2016-01-16-how-to-run-opensuse-aarch64-on-qemu.md

----
-layout: post
-title: How to run opensuse for aarch64 on qemu(使用qemu运行opensuse aarch64)
+# How to run opensuse for aarch64 on qemu(使用qemu运行opensuse aarch64)
-categories: [Virtualization]
-tags: [qemu, SUSE/openSUSE, arm64]
----

 Install the lastest qemu-system-aarch64.
 ----------------------------------------